browncat-nl/HealthCheckBundle/README.md

 Health checks must be registered as services and tagged with the `health_check.check` tag.
 If you’re using the [default services.yaml configuration](https://symfony.com/doc/current/service_container.html#service-container-services-load-example), this is already done for you, thanks to [autoconfiguration](https://symfony.com/doc/current/service_container.html#services-autoconfigure).

 ### Naming a check
 A check should have a common name.
 This makes sure it can be located if a big list of checks is executed.
-A check can be named by populating the `proteced string $name`.
+A check can be named by populating the `proteced $name`.

 ```php
 // src/Check/ExampleCheck.php